 I certify that I am not a HUD certified inspector and I have evaluated the property located at the address below to the best of my ability and find the following:

 Property meets all of the above standards.

 Property does not meet all of the above standards.

 Therefore, I make the following determination:

 Property is approved.
+Property is not approved.

-e: dress:
+Case Name: Street Address:

-t: City: State: Zip:
+Apartment: City: State: Zip:

-s Signature: Date:
+Evaluator's Signature: Date:

-nt.
+Please Print.
 Name:

+Exec.
+Dir.
 Initial: